-We have audited the accompanying financial statements of the governmental activities, each major fund and the aggregate remaining fund information of the West Holmes Local School District as of and for the year ended June 30, 2009, and have issued our report thereon dated December 24, 2009.
+We have audited the accompanying financial statements of the governmental activities, each major fund and the aggregate remaining fund information of the West Holmes Local School District (the School District) as of and for the year ended June 30, 2010, and have issued our report thereon dated November 16, 2010.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.